synapseslab/android-bluegps-sdk-demoapp/documentation/bluegps_android_sdk.md

 - `mapPosition` the object position
 - `zoom` the zoom level.
 The range is a double [0.7, 10]

-Center the map to the specified position.
+Center the map to the specified position with defined zoom level.

 ### 5.3.24 initAllBookingLayerBy